Quansight-Labs/free-threaded-compatibility/docs/examples/index.md

 # Examples Demonstrating Free-Threaded Python

 This page gathers examples showing how to use free-threaded Python to speed up code using the Python `threading` module.
-In all cases, the examples do not scale well on the GIL-enabled build due to lock contention.
+In all cases, the free-threaded build outperforms the GIL-enabled build since the GIL-enabled build does not scale well due to lock contention.

 - [Mandelbrot Set Visualization](mandelbrot.md)
 - [Monte Carlo Simulation](monte-carlo.md)